jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

   ```

 - writing to tables
-  - CREATE OR REPLACE TABLE AS SELECT
+  - CREATE OR REPLACE TABLE AS SELECT: can modify the schema of the table
   - INSERT OVEWRITE SELECT
-    - cannot overwrite/modify the schema
+    - cannot overwrite/modify the schema, can update the schema if "spark.databricks.delta.schema.autoMerge.enable" = "true"
     - safer technique for overwriting an existing table w/o the risk of modifying the table schema
   - INSERT INTO: add records to the table (no guarantee on duplicates)
   - MERGE INTO: avoid duplicates, upsert